thxCode/test-images/windows/win-iis/README.md

 # IIS

+An IIS Windows image:

+- Listen on `80`
-- Get hostname when accessing `/name.html`
+- Get `hostname` when accessing `/name.html`
+- Base on Windows core server

 ## Building